 ‘Safer as a technician than a machine operator”

 “Digitalisation is seeing routine tasks disappearing and technology-intensive tasks increasing.
 Exposure affects some people much more than others – you are much safer these days as a technician rather than as a machine operator.
-Your skills and vocational base has a huge influence on your future.”
+Your skills and the vocational base has a huge influence on your future.”

 He found people often feared digitalisation as a risk to their jobs, and yet in a digitalised workplace “you are far more likely to keep up to date and become a really good problem-solver”.
 Conversely, workers could quickly get out of touch if their employer did not embrace digitalisation wherever possible.

-“The more interconnected our economies become, the less money we will make in the actual production stage but more money during pre-production stage, such as in research and development, design, and post-production in the service and marketing phases.”
+“The more interconnected our economies become, the less money we will make in the actual production stage but more money during the pre-production stage, such as in research and development, design, and post-production in the service and marketing phases.”